tswymer/gigya-ts/packages/gigya/README.md

 ### 3. Make a Request to the Gigya REST API

-Once `Gigya` has been configured, you can now make requests to the REST API using the returned client.
+Once `Gigya` has been configured, you can now make requests to the REST API using the created client.

 ```typescript
 // Call the "accounts.setAccountInfo" API method from the Gigya API